 2. The next step will require you to enter your Google Forms (or any other app of your choice) credentials.
 Once this is done, press "Continue" to proceed to the next step, where you'll be required to test the connection between Google Forms and your Zapier account.
 After testing, continue to the next step to connect the new Accelevents app:

-3. Registering attendees by sending the registration information from an external platform can be done through our new Zapier app which is undergoing testing and can be accessed exclusively by invitation, for now.
-To proceed, enable the new app in your Zapier account by accessing the invitation link.
+3. Registering attendees by sending the registration information from an external platform can be done through our new Zapier app, which is undergoing testing and can be accessed exclusively by invitation.
+Enable the new app in your Zapier account by accessing the invitation link.

-4. Once this is done, you'll be able to find the correct app by searching for Accelevents in the list of available apps.
-Make sure to choose the app called "Accelevents (1.2.0)".
-It will be tagged as "invite only".
+4. Once this is done, you can find the correct app by searching for Accelevents in the list of available apps.
+Make sure to choose the app called "Accelevents (1.3.0)".
+It will be tagged as "BY INVITE."

-5. After signing in and choosing the event that you will import the registration entries into, you will be shown a list with all of your event's Registration Form fields.
-In this step you'll be able to click on each field and select which of the fields available on the Google Form sheet (which we have previously selected) will match with the fields of your event's Registration Form.
+8. On Set Up Action, you will see a list of your event's Registration Form fields.
+In this step, you can click on each field and select which fields available on the Google Form sheet (which we have previously selected) will match the fields of your event's Registration Form.

-7. You'll be able to verify if the integration was set up correctly by accessing your event's Dashboard page, then going to Attendees > Orders.
+10. You can verify if the integration was set up correctly by accessing your event's admin console, then going to Attendees > Orders.
 There, a new registry will be visible and will contain the same information as the example contained in the spreadsheet.

 11. Don't forget to turn on your zap!